openbmc/entity-manager/README.md

 Although fan connectors are considered a part of a baseboard, the physical fans themselves are considered as a part of a chassis.
-In order for a fan to be matched with a fan connector, the keyword "bind_connector" is used.
+In order for a fan to be matched with a fan connector, the keyword "Bind" is used.
 The example below shows how a chassis fan named "Fan 1" is connected to the connector named "1U System Fan connector 1".
 When the probe command finds the correct product name in baseboard FRU, the fan and the connector are